davidnguyen11/nextjs-full-demo/README.md

 http://localhost:3000/news

 Note: Currently, there is no offical way to configure `prefix` in `next.js`.
-This demo worked well in version:
+This demo worked well in next.js 3 beta version.
-+ next@3.0.0-beta13
-+ next@3.0.0-beta14

 # development